Maui Now: December 06, 2017 Weather Forecast

 West Side

-Today: Mostly sunny, with a high near 82.
-Northeast wind around 11 mph becoming west southwest in the afternoon.

-Tonight: Mostly clear, with a low around 57.
-Northeast wind 7 to 9 mph.
+Today: Mostly clear, with a low around 57.
+Northeast wind around 7 mph.

 South Side

-Today: Partly sunny, with a high near 79.
-Light and variable wind becoming west 5 to 10 mph in the afternoon.

-Tonight: Partly cloudy, with a low around 55.
-East northeast wind 5 to 7 mph.
+Today: Mostly clear, with a low around 55.
+East northeast wind around 7 mph.

 North Shore

-Today: Mostly sunny, with a high near 79.
-East wind 8 to 10 mph becoming north northwest in the afternoon.

-Tonight: Mostly clear, with a low around 56.
-Northeast wind around 7 mph becoming southeast in the evening.
+Today: Mostly clear, with a low around 56.
+Southeast wind around 6 mph.

 Central Maui

-Today: Mostly sunny, with a high near 78.
-East northeast wind 5 to 11 mph.

-Tonight: Mostly clear, with a low around 54.
-Northeast wind around 7 mph becoming west in the evening.
+Today: Mostly clear, with a low around 54.
+West wind around 6 mph.

 Upcountry